714142828/sample-README/sample-classification/Readme.md

     **python3 run\_classification.py -w  _224_  -h  _224_  -i** **_./example.jpg_** **-n  _10_**

     -   **-w/model\_width**: width of the input image of a model.
-The value is an integer ranging from 16px to 4096px.
-Obtain the input width and height required by each model by referring to the README file of each model file on Gitee.
-For details, see  [Table 1](#en-us_topic_0203223265_table1119094515272).
+The value is an integer ranging from 16 to 4096.Here is the width of the input data required for the sample model alexnet.om: 227.
+If you use other models, please refer to https://bbs.huaweicloud.com/forum/thread-54058-1-1.html Input data width
     -   **-h/model\_height**: height of the input image of a model.
-The value is an integer ranging from 16px to 4096px.
-Obtain the input width and height required by each model by referring to the README file of each model file on Gitee.
-For details, see  [Table 1](#en-us_topic_0203223265_table1119094515272).
+The value is an integer ranging from 16 to 4096.Here is the sample model alexnet.om requires high input data: 227, if you use other models, please refer to https://bbs.huaweicloud.com/forum/thread-54058-1-1.html Input data high
     -   **-i/input\_path**: path of the input image.
 It can be a directory, indicating that all images in the current directory are used as input. \(Multiple inputs can be specified\).
     -   **-n/top\_n**: the first  _n_  inference results that are output